jupyterhub/zero-to-jupyterhub-k8s/doc/source/users-list.md

-# Zero to JupyterHub users
+# Zero to JupyterHub Gallery

 This is a community maintained list of organizations / people using the Zero to JupyterHub guide / helm-chart to maintain their JupyterHub.
 Send us a Pull